sking115422/DistTermProj/README.md

 7. run "python client.py" - this allows you to request files from other nodes

-8. check "Downloads" directory to find you downloaded files
+8. check "Downloads" directory to find your downloaded files

 NOTE: If you have to restart the server, you may get an error saying that process is already running.
 If this happens, do the following: